fbpx

 It is also used to explain why some organizations are unable to progress and become stagnant.
 The Peter Principle is a reminder that organizations should be aware of the capabilities of their employees and ensure that they are promoted to positions that are best suited to their skills and abilities.
 It is also a warning that organizations should not promote employees too quickly, as this can lead to a situation where the employee is unable to perform their duties

 Tom was a loan officer in a small bank, but not just any loan officer—he was the top one, and the best by a long shot.
 He made more loans than anyone else in town and his loans had the lowest default rate.
 How did he do this?
 Tom created this amazing outcome by cultivating his relationships with his customers.
-The personal connection was so strong, they felt personally obligated to him when they took out a loan.
+The personal connection was so strong, that they felt personally obligated to him when they took out a loan.
 People made sure they paid it back out of personal loyalty.
 Customers and colleagues alike were admiring and appreciative.
-He had both internal and external payoffs in his job: Good results, good money, good friends and lots of personal satisfaction.
+He had both internal and external payoffs in his job: Good results, good money, good friends, and lots of personal satisfaction.

 When the bank where he was a loan officer was looking for a bank president, it was only natural to look first to someone who excelled in the industry and had such great relationships with people in the small community.
 Tom had a sterling reputation, goodwill, and sound banking knowledge.
 What better choice?